keboola/component-email-smtp-sender/README.md

 ### Configuration types:

 ### Basic

-- lets you send specific subject and message body with or without attachments to a list of recipients
+It allows user to send specific subject and message body with or without attachments to a list of recipients

-**Recipient Email Addresses** - comma delimited list of email addresses **Subject** - subject literal
+- **Recipient Email Addresses** - comma delimited list of email addresses
+- **Subject** - subject literal
-**Message Body** - message body literal
+- **Message Body** - message body literal
-**Include Attachments** - checkbox indicating, whether to attach files and table in input mapping
+- **Include Attachments** - checkbox indicating, whether to attach files and table in input mapping

 ### Advanced

-- as opposed to the basic configuration option you need to provide table with **Recipient Email Address Column** and potentially other columns corresponding to column names in `From Table` source options and columns containing values for placeholders in your subject and message body templates
+As opposed to the basic configuration option you need to provide table with **Recipient Email Address Column** and potentially other columns corresponding to column names in `From Table` source options and columns containing values for placeholders in your subject and message body templates
-- lets you choose from multiple sourcing options for subject, message body and attachments
-- enables you to include html message body version with the plaintext version as a backup
+It lets you choose from multiple sourcing options for subject, message body and attachments.
+It enables user to include html message body version with the plaintext version as a backup

-**Email Data Table Name** - dynamically loaded selection of the table containing recipient email addresses, subject and message body template placeholder values and custom attachment filenames (if selected)
+- **Email Data Table Name** - dynamically loaded selection of the table containing recipient email addresses, subject and message body template placeholder values and custom attachment filenames (if selected)
-**Recipient Email Address Column** - Recipient email address column name
+- **Recipient Email Address Column** - Recipient email address column name

-**Subject Config**
+- **Subject Config**
  - **Subject Source** - `From Table`, `From Template Definition`
  - **Subject Column** - Subject column name (Subject Source = `From Table`)
  - **Plaintext Subject Template** - Jinja2 formatted subject (Subject Source = `From Template Definition`)

 **Message Body Config**

 - **Message Body Source** - `From Table`,`From Template File`, `From Template Definition`
 - **Use HTML Alternative** - Checkbox indicating, whether you want to provide HTML version of message body
 - **Plaintext Message Body Column** - Plaintext message body column name (Message Body Source = `From Table`)